BryanWilhite/Blog/presentation-drafts/2022-03-28-flippant-remarks-about-f.md

 ## shut up and start with the `|>` operator

 One of the many things Isaac Abraham does well, is let us know that we should not get intimidated by the massive “[Symbol and operator reference](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/symbol-and-operator-reference/).”
-We should start with the forward pipeline function, `|>` and see how it functions with the last argument of a [curried function](https://swlaschin.gitbooks.io/fsharpforfunandprofit/content/posts/currying.html).
+We should start with the forward pipeline operator, `|>`, and see how it works with the last argument of a [curried function](https://swlaschin.gitbooks.io/fsharpforfunandprofit/content/posts/currying.html) (keep reading and see below).

 ## you are _not_ writing statements in F\#

 In F# you are writing _expressions_.
 For the veteran C# developer, this might sound like you would be writing everything as [expression lambdas](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions), making [expression trees](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/expression-trees/).
-I recommend asking Don Syme about this but to me this sounds right except there is no clunky `Expression<TDelegate>` syntax (and your expression can be separated by line breaks and whitespace).
+I recommend asking Don Syme about this but to me this sounds right except there is no clunky `Expression<TDelegate>` syntax (and your expressions can be separated by line breaks and whitespace).

 To really drive home the fact that F# is expression based is the lack of a `return` keyword (except when you are using `async` or `task` blocks [ 📖 [docs](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/async)]).
 The last line of your expression is the _return_ value of an F# function (when you are returning nothing—or what we call `void` in C#—we return `()`, the `unit` [ 📖 [docs](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/unit-type)] expression).